 Phase 6.
 Analysis of administrative data

-Data on trends in waiting lists for CDNT services will be analysed by CHO/RHA area using data from the HSE’s performance reports.
+Data on trends in waiting lists for CDNT services will be analysed by RHA using data from the HSE’s performance reports.
 Discussions with the HSE national team may highlight other relevant data which may also be examined.
 Any data analysed will be anonymised in advance of transfer to the NDA.

 Data protection

 Permission to record the interviews/focus groups will be requested for the purpose of summarising and analysis.
 A summary of the interviews/ focus groups will be written up within one month of the recording and the recordings will then be destroyed.
 Recordings will be stored in line with NDA’s internal policies.
-All transcripts and notes taken will be pseudonymised.
+All transcripts will be pseudonymised and notes taken will be anonymised.

 Personal information in the form of names, addresses and phone numbers will only be stored for the purposes of contacting participants.
-Once they have participated in a focus group/interview and verified the record where requested this information will be destroyed.
+Once they have participated in a focus group/interview this information will be destroyed.
 However, if participants request a copy of the final report or to be informed of when it will be available their personal information will be kept for this purpose.

 4. Project deliverables